-A nicotine test measures the level of nicotine—or the chemicals it produces—in your body.
+A nicotine test measures the level of nicotine—or the chemicals it produces, such as cotinine—in your blood or urine.
 It's usually done by testing a sample of your blood or urine.
 The test is used to see if you smoke or use other forms of tobacco.

 All forms of tobacco have nicotine.
 This includes pipe tobacco, cigars, cigarettes, chewing tobacco, and snuff.
 It also includes vapes (e-cigarettes) and quit-smoking aids like nicotine gum and nicotine patches.